-Considering they’re little more than socks stuffed with small gifts, it’s amazing how much stockings set the mood for Christmas morning.
-They can either build excitement for bigger gifts to come or sour the spirit straight out of the gate; nothing like a toddler too young to understand that socks aren’t the only gift he’s getting this holiday.
-So to help make that 5 AM start a festive one.
-Here are 11 stocking stuffers that won’t have your kids (and your wife) asking, “is that it?”
+Considering they’re little more than socks stuffed with small gifts, it’s amazing how much stocking stuffers set the mood for Christmas morning.
+They can either build excitement for bigger holiday gifts to come or sour the spirit straight out of the gate; nothing like a kid too young to understand that socks aren’t the only gift he’s getting this holiday.
+So to help make that 5 a.m. start a festive one.
+Here are stocking stuffers for kids and families that won’t have your loved ones asking, “is that it?”

 Create A Road Tape And Car Playset

 With all the duct tape you have lying around, you’re probably pissed you didn’t think of this first.
 Give the gift of 36 yards of sticky 2-lane pavement with the Create A Road tape and car set by Donkey Lab.
 Yeah, those little cars are pretty dinky, but this street will work with any Hot Wheels-sized toy.
 Because despite what Back to the Future predicted, we still need roads.

 Instead of giving kids toys that only provide minutes of enjoyment, Stockpile lets you buy stock in major companies that will give them decades of dividends (not FDIC insured).
 There are two stocking stuffer options: buy a traditional card designated for a specific company (worth $25, $50, or $100, plus fees) at the local grocery store.
 Or, browse online through over 1,000 different stocks/indexes by ticker symbol or category (“sports,” “fashion,” “military-industrial complex”).
 The Dow just passed 20,000 — and there’s no way that sucker’s ever going down!